aluyolo04/ST10433882_WEDE_POE/README.md

 # ST10433882_WEDE_POE

-Essences boutique by Aphiwe Ngcwangu ST10433882
+Author: Aphiwe Ngcwangu

-Prroject is a html site that is a beauty boutique thatt sells self care products Objectives is to provide convenient shoppping for customers shoping needs.

-Key Features:
-    Contac us - User can enter to log a ticket if they need assistance or write a complaint
+Student Number: ST10433882

+Project Overview

+Essence Boutique is a contemporary web-based boutique designed to showcase and sell decorative and lifestyle products.
+The website was developed using HTML, CSS, and JavaScript and aims to provide users with a clean, visually appealing, and functional shopping experience.

+The primary objective of the project is to create a convenient online browsing experience where customers can explore products, learn more about the boutique, and get in touch for enquiries or assistance.